Reformed Churches in South Africa: Church government

 The Reformed Churches have a Presbyterian – Synodal system of church government.
-The church consists of the Eastern Regional Synod, the Bushweld Synod, the Northwest Synod, the Regional Synod of Free State and KwaZulu-Natal, the Southern Regional Synod, and the Randvaal Regional Synod.
+The church consists of the Eastern Regional Synod, the Bushveld Synod, the Northwest Synod, the Regional Synod of Free State and KwaZulu-Natal, the Southern Regional Synod, and the Randvaal Regional Synod.

-Seminary

-The Reformed Churches in South Africa have their own Theological Seminary " Die Teologiese Skool" in Potchefstroom.

 Missions

 The Reformed Churches in South Africa has a number of growing local congregations.
 The denomination has local outreaches in Botswana and Mozambique.
 There are churches that support missionaries in Burundi.
 The Reformed Church in Rustenburg, South Africa has agreement with Koshin Presbyterian Church in Korea to support evangelism, and establishing new multicultural churches in Rustenburg area.
 The church cooperates with the Presbyterian Church of Brazil in missions in Angola and Mozambique.
 It is also involved in a Reformed church plant in Hanoi, Vietnam.
 Through membership in the World Reformed Fellowship, Gereformeerde Gemeenten collabotates WRF's works, also for example in the International Institute of Islamic Studies.